-Even if your medical insurance covers the bulk of treatment costs — and that’s a big IF — co-pays, alternative therapies, and medication costs add up fast, particularly when there’s a simultaneous hit in lost productivity.
+Even if your medical insurance covers most of the cost of cancer treatment — and that’s a big IF — co-pays, alternative therapies, and medication costs add up fast, particularly when there’s a simultaneous hit in lost productivity.
 But paying for cancer care doesn’t have to put you in the poor house, particularly if you ask for help.
-The following six strategies can help financially ground you when cancer strikes:

 - Take stock of your costs.
 While one study reported that 90 percent of patients want to know costs, and 94 percent of patients want to know when their copays are up, those price tags don’t include incidental expenses like parking fees, extra gasoline, and complementary therapies.
 At the same time, patients with demanding treatment schedules may need to work less or hire help at home.
 American Society of Clinical Oncology (ASCO) experts suggest figuring out your expected costs soon after receiving a diagnosis so you can adjust your budget accordingly.